2.3 Effective Collaboration for PBL inside the Classroom

 2.Assessment made By Maria Grazia Sassu date 02-07-2016 15:08

 Thank you dear colleagues, for your assessment!
 It was great to have your feedback!
-I will run my 'PBL with a fifth degree.
+I will run my 'PBL with a fifth grade.
 I'll try to make my best from what I learnt in this Course, implementing my formative path thanks to the useful links I were offered and to my participations in PBL groups.

 4.6 Extra Webinar 5th July :FLIP YOUR STUDENT'S ROLE IN PROJECT BASED LEARNING